gosom/poutbox/README.md

 Poutbox manages three tables:

-1. **outbox** - stores jobs to be processed, partitioned by created_at
+1. **immediate** - stores jobs to be processed, partitioned by created_at
-2. **outbox_scheduled** - stores jobs scheduled for future execution
+2. **scheduled** - stores jobs scheduled for future execution
+3. **failed** - stores jobs that failed from immediate or scheduled tables
-3. **outbox_dead_letter** - stores jobs that failed after max retries
+4. **dead_letter** - stores jobs that failed after max retries

-The outbox table is partitioned by created_at to prevent unbounded growth.
+The immediate table is partitioned by created_at to prevent unbounded growth.
 You can use the `Maintenance` struct to manage partitions automatically, or implement your own partition management.
 If you skip partitioning, you must manage deletions manually.

 The library provides two ways to detect new jobs: